LPYWendi/pythonworkshop/lesson2/Lesson2.md

 * Each documentt bag cost $3.20
 * Each Sciossor cost $2.60

-For amount before GST:

-* Up to $100 a discount of 5% is given
-* Up to $500 a discount of 10% is given
-* More than $501 a discount of 15% is given

 Please inclue the 7% GST in the net amount to pay.

-### Assignment 2

-In this assignment we are going to use the data.gov.sg "Rainfall-Monthly Total" Please refer to [https://data.gov.sg/dataset/rainfall-monthly-total](https://data.gov.sg/dataset/rainfall-monthly-total)for the detail and also download the csv file.
-Also use the lesson2assignment2_student.py provided in lesson2 folder for this assignment

-The tasks are to:

-* Compute the mean and standard deviation of the monthly rainfall
-* Find the maximum monthly rainfall and its corresponding date
-* Find the minimium monthly rainfall and its corresponding date